ruby-processing/propane/about.md

 {% endhighlight %}

 {% highlight bash %}
 # regular
 jruby my_sketch.rb # using an installed jruby
 # using propane, alternative (using jruby-complete)
 propane --run my_sketch.rb # installed jruby loads sketch, but it runs with vendored jruby-complete
 {% endhighlight %}
 ## Why Propane ##

 - It is a gas (C<sub>3</sub>H<sub>8</sub>), used for cooking _al fresco_ what could be cooler
 - Starts with `pro` _p5_ is shunned (_well apart from p5.js which is considered cool_), over used
 - Ends with `pane` an allusion to `window`
-- Watch mode is entirely experimental and currently does not work!!!
-A more conservative version, based on JRubyArt or ruby-processing should work but that would not be very interesting...
+- Watch mode is to be implemented.